About Me &

 I received my Bachelor’s of Arts in English Literature and Sociology from the University of Vermont.
 After a decade of soul searching, and working as a human resources and recruiting manager for a wilderness medicine company, I decided to follow my strengths and passion, and attended Antioch University Seattle’s Couple and Family Therapy master’s program.
 Now, as a therapist in private practice, I work with individuals, romantic partnerships, and families as they navigate the peaks and valleys of life’s joys, pains, and challenges.

 I spent my childhood and teenage years abroad, living in Eastern Europe, the Middle East, and Southeast Asia.
 My experience growing up as a “Third Culture Kid” gave me many unique experiences and perspectives on the world and how humans live, relate, and struggle across various cultures.
 It has also fostered a particular interest in working with people as they navigate finding a sense of place in the community they live; whether permanently, temporarily, as an immigrant, migrant, or native.

 I am a member of the American Association for Marriage and Family Therapy (AAMFT) and the Washington Association for Marriage and Family Therapy (WAMFT).
+I am a PACT (Psychobiological Approach to Couples Therapy) trained couples therapist.
 I have received my 5-Day Foundations Level Narrative Therapy Intensive Certificate through the Vancouver School for Narrative Therapy.